mailchimp/content-style-guide/06-web-elements.html.md

 ### Headings and subheadings

-Headings and subheadings help organize content for readers.
+Headings and subheadings organize content for readers.
 Be generous and descriptive.

 Headings (H1) give people a taste of what they’re about to read.
 Use them for page and blog titles.